panzors/retry-policy-presentation/README.md

 ## How to run this

 Open the [Soltuion](./Policy/Policy.sln) and the project should be configured to run the [Server](./Server/) without debugging and the [Policy](./Policy/) project with debugging.

+This project uses [Polly](https://github.com/App-vNext/Polly) as the foundation of this.
+It's a test-bed for experimentations and is not exhaustive.

 ### Requirements